Erick156/osticket-prereqs/README.md

 </p>
 <p>
-I pressed continue on the osTicket page.
-I proceeded to fill out the needed information until I reached the “Database Setting” category.
-I then downloaded HeidiSQL to create a new session.
-I put the sessions information in the “database setting “category and then proceeded to hit the "Install Now" tab.
+1.Press "Continue" on the osTicket page.
+2.Fill out the required information until you reach the "Database Setting" section.
+3.Download and install HeidiSQL to create a new session.
+4.Enter the session information into the "Database Setting" section.
+5.Click on the "Install Now" tab to proceed.
 </p>
 <br />